 What are some signs that your cat’s nips might be play aggression as opposed to another form of aggression?
 First, look at how old your cat is: play aggression is more common in kittens and younger cats, especially if they are raised without their littermates.
 While it can occur in older cats, in some cases it may resolve as the cat gets older and mellows out.
 This isn’t something to be relied on as it can continue into adulthood.

 Age isn’t the only thing that would clue you into biting being play aggression.
 The cat’s body language is an important clue to the cause of the aggression.
 Cats are more likely to have minimal vocalizations and may seem to stalk humans as they would prey.
 The cat may also be more likely to hide and ambush the human going after your ankles or feet in particular.
-The bites may also be inhibited and the cat may stop before the skin is broken.
+The bites will be inhibited and there will be minimal broken skin.

 Addressing Play Aggression In Cats